-Authentication of identity SHALL include the personal (physical) presence of such personnel before Trusted Persons performing HR or security functions within an entity and a check of well recognized forms of identification, such as passports and driver's licenses.
-Identity SHALL be further confirmed through background checking procedures in Section 5.3.
+Authentication of identity includes the personal (physical) presence of such personnel before Trusted Persons performing HR or security functions within an entity and a check of well recognized forms of identification, such as passports, national IDs and driver's licenses.
+Identity shall be further confirmed through background checking procedures in Section 5.3.